AdobeDocs/experience-manager-65.en/help/sites-administering/security-checklist.md

 >[!NOTE]
 >
 >The sample We.Retail applications are removed if this instance is running in [Production Ready Mode](/help/sites-administering/production-ready.md).
-If, for any reason, this is not the case, you can uninstall the sample content by going to Package Manager, then serarching for and uninstalling all We.Retail packages.
-Fore more info, see [How to Work With Packages](package-manager.md).
+If, for any reason, this is not the case, you can uninstall the sample content by going to Package Manager, then searching for and uninstalling all We.Retail packages.
+For more info, see [Work With Packages](package-manager.md).

 ### Check if the CRX development bundles are present {#check-if-the-crx-development-bundles-are-present}